knowledgepixels/slides/nanosession5-scaling/slides.md

    - Fix performance problems where and when they occur
    - Because of 1, there is aways a solution
 3. On the short run, things are slower than what they could be:
-   - That's the price for being ready for the long term
+   - That's the price for being ready for the long run